noahfrederick/vim-noctu/README.md

 configuring your terminal emulator.
 This means that you can change your color scheme "globally" without having to edit this script.

-The colorscheme has been tested against the following file types:
+The color scheme has been tested against the following file types:

 - CSS
 - Git (commit messages, etc.)